gospel-desk/www.logstown.com/working-on-a-building/index.md

 versions have so many uploads that I didn't bother trying to list them all here.

-YouTube doubtless contains recordings of Working on a Building that are not included here—to say nothing of recordings that are not on YouTube to begin with, or that have been added after I compiled this list.
+YouTube doubtless contains recordings of "Working on a Building" that are not included here—to say nothing of recordings that are not on YouTube to begin with, or that have been added after I compiled this list.
 This catalog is, however, sufficient for its intended purpose.
 Enjoy!